 Your creditors may be willing to work with you if you’re behind on your bills and they know you’re trying to catch up.

 Call and explain your situation.
 Ask what options are available for you.

-They may offer you an extension or they may allow you to split the past due amount up and add a portion of it to each of your bills for the next few months.
+They may offer you an extension, or they may allow you to split the past due amount and add a portion of it to each of your bills for the next few months.

 This may seem like an embarrassing situation, but you are not the only one; they get calls like this every day.